KOTOR-Community-Portal/mod-builds/content/k1/full.md

 :::note
 Installation Instructions
 :   For now, ignore all patches (those will be installed later).
 Just download the main package, and MAKE SURE it is the .tpc file version!
 I recommend the 2x version for the best combination of performance and quality.

-    Before moving the files to the override folder, be sure to delete the following: PFBI01 through PFBI04, and PMBI01 through PMBI04.
 :::

 ___